Animals Brought Back From Extinction in the Past Decade

 4. Gray Wolf

 For many, it’s unimaginable to have a world without wolves, but it almost happened.
-The gray wolf species nearly ended in the late 1900s, which prompted government officials to add them to the Endangered Species Act.
+The gray wolf species nearly ended in the late 1900s.
+This prompted government officials to add them to the Endangered Species Act.
 After doing so in 1974, the gray wolf population has grown at a steady rate across the country, although they only occupy about 15% of the territory they once roamed.

 It’s good news that theses wolves have sprung back from near extinction in the last decade, but a recent call to remove them from the ESA could set them back in the future.
 If they begin to die off again, they’ll join over 1 million other animals at risk for extinction in the coming years.